acend/container-basics-training/content/labs/01.0/_index.en.md

 ## Try Docker without Installation

 The page <https://training.play-with-docker.com> offers additional tutorials which also come with an interactive shell.
-The disadvantage is that you have to create an account, but if you don't want to install Docker locally, this is a great way to do the exercises in this Techlab using a Browser-based Docker shell.
+The disadvantage is that you have to create an account, but if you don't want to install Docker locally, this is a great way to do the exercises in this techlab using a browser-based Docker shell.

 To do this lab with *Play with Docker*: